Concave lenses are a fundamental component of optics, playing a vital role in various optical devices.

 Understanding Concave Lenses: Concave lenses, also known as diverging lenses, are characterized by their thinner center and thicker edges.
 They are curved inward and have a negative focal length.
 When light passes through a concave lens, it diverges, meaning it spreads out.

 Refraction of Light: To comprehend image formation by concave lenses, we need to understand the process of light refraction.
-When light transitions from one medium to another (e.g., from air to the lens material), it changes direction due to the variation in the speed of light in different media.
-The phenomenon in which light changes direction as it passes from one medium to another is commonly referred to as refraction.
+As light moves from one medium to another—such as from air into a lens—it bends because its speed changes in different materials.
+This bending of light at the boundary between two media is known as refraction.

 Principle of Image Formation:

 When light rays pass through a concave lens, they refract in such a way that they appear to originate from a specific point.
-This point is known as the virtual focus or the apparent focus of the lens.
-The image formed by a concave lens is virtual, meaning it cannot be projected onto a screen.
+This point is referred to as the virtual or apparent focus of the lens.
+A concave lens forms a virtual image, which means the image cannot be captured on a screen as it does not actually form at a physical location.
 Instead, it is perceived by the observer as if it were coming from a particular location.

 Size: The image produced by a concave lens is consistently smaller in size compared to the object positioned in front of it.
 The degree of reduction in size depends on the distance of the object from the lens and the focal length of the lens.